Book Review: Monsier Monde Vanishes

 There is a frantic, undignified quality to his mercy.
 He scurries to the hotel clerk to fetch a gas connection, enduring the suspicion native to this shadowy demimonde.
 When he asks about Julie’s absent lover—”Is he young?”—the query rings with the hollow thud of self-interrogation.
 Am I still capable of such ruinous abandon? is perhaps what he was wondering.
 He wonders too, with a flash of the old resentment, why the burden of restoration always falls to him, the provider, the cuckold, the steady hand.
 But Simenon dissociates from any sentimental education so that when Monde returns, Julie does not thank him.
 She does not transform nor fall for the old trope of the fallen woman redeemed by a stranger’s kindness.

 In the morning, they step out together with a weary politeness, perhaps mistaking proximity for some kind of alliance.
-She asks his name and he blurts our ‘Désiré Clouet’ which he plucked at random from a cobbler’s sign.
+She asks his name and he blurts our ‘Désiré Clouet’, something he plucked at random from a cobbler’s sign.
 What follows is one of those scenes of dining-room sociability that Simenon treats as class anthropology.
 Julie, a dancer by trade, navigates the city’s margins with a proficiency that leaves ‘Désiré’, the fugitive bourgeois, blinking in the light.
 The waiter performs the requisite pantomime for the gentleman client, proclaiming the andouillette to be “excellent” because that is what waiters must say to men in suits.
 In bourgeois spaces, the menu is a contract of mutual deception, so the andouillette is always ‘good’.
+But with Julie, the waiter drops the mask.
+There is an easy camaraderie between them, the covert signal of class solidarity that acknowledges they are both in the business of fleecing the gullible.
+They remain together in the way debris collects in a gutter, that is, not by design, but by the absence of a current strong enough to separate them.

-When she asks why he fled Paris, Désiré can only mutter, “For no reason”.
+When she asks why he fled Paris, Désiré can only mutter, ‘For no reason’.
 There is no comforts of narrative logic for his interlocutors just as Simenon strips away the bourgeois obsession with why, leaving only the raw fact of Désirés’ flight.
 Soon enough they are on a train to Nice, the sun-bleached waiting room for the idle, where they trudge through the station’s apéritif-hour crowds looking, with grim irony, “like a real married couple.”

 Back in the claustrophobic darkness of his hotel room, where his ex-wife Thérèse lies in a morphine-induced stupor, Désirés’ suddenly has an epiphany that the idea of identity as a meaningful concept is a chimera, but this realisation offers no solace, only alienation: